Care Home Resource Hub

 - Quality and Safety

-- Anticoagulant therapy (warfarin) in the care home setting - review May 2021
+- Anticoagulant therapy (warfarin) in the care home setting - review date extended to May 2023

-- Warfarin quick reference guide - review March 2021
+- Warfarin quick reference guide - review date extended to March 2023

 - Pain relief and illicit substances